xakur/soppusite/_posts/2022-12-15-how-to-stay-hopeful-in-times-of-doubt.md

 Sleeping helps to keep my mind from thinking about an issue.
 Certainly, it is not always easy to fall asleep when you have a troubled mind.
 I would sometimes listen to soothing music and meditation tracks to help me shut my mind and go to sleep.

 Another method that works for me is to pretend that I do not exist in this world.
 I will put my phone on silent mode and ignore everything.
 I would tell myself to lay down, sleep and pretend that I do not exist.
 Since I "do not exist" in that specific amount of time, nothing can bother my mind.
 I would normally wake up feeling refreshed and ready to deal with the issue.

+<p style="align-text:center;padding:20px;"><b>Sometimes, all we need is a moment of peace and quiet without any interruptions.
+Once you've regained your calm, take a moment to rethink the issue.</b></p>